 1955 – 1956

-Early in 1955 he took his D-type once again to Agadir for the Grand Prix, but retired with gearbox problems.
+In January 1955 he bought his first D-type (XKC402) registered OKV 1 and first raced it at Agadir, Morocco in February 1955, but retired with gearbox problems.
 The car was repaired and he entered the Dakar Grand Prix, which was always a trial to any car.
 Hamilton drove the D-type hard and fast, achieving a top speed on the straight of around 180 mph and finished in third place.